SEARCH

 • Wood | 2×4 lumber is actually 1 1⁄2 in × 3 1⁄2 in (38 mm × 89 mm).
 Use these actual dimensions when planning your wood cuts so everything will fit.

 • I like to draw up a plan and get all the cuts done at the store.
-If you get a good customer service rep, s/he’ll check to make sure your plan works.
+If you get a good customer service rep, they will check to make sure your plan works.
 Easy!

 • Create the inner section first by screwing horizontal shelf piece to vertical pieces, working left to right.
 When the entire inner section is complete, add outer frame pieces.